wehr-to/toastmasters-tech-talks/speech-01-ai-coding.md

 “build me a wild west themed like website”
 And somehow the LLM or car in the analogy, gets the user their desired result.

-With vibe coding, users don’t write every line of code. they describe the vibe of what they want, be it a mood, a function, a feeling and the AI/LLM builds it out.
+With vibe coding, users don’t write every line of code. they describe what they want, be it a mood, a function, a feeling and the LLM builds it out.
 Imagine saying:
-“I want a shopping website that has an old rustic wild west type aesthetic to it for my boots store” And the AI gives you a fully functional design, with the buttons, layout, and even sample text based on the specified description.
+“I want a shopping website that has an old rustic wild west type aesthetic to it for my boots store” And the AI gives you a fully functional design, with the buttons, layout, and sample text based on the specified description.

 # Part 3 / The changes to web development